Hacker0x01/docs.hackerone.com/docs/programs/report-states.md

 All reports are either Open or Closed and can be changed to a variety of different states.

 ### Open Report States

+When reports haven't been acted on or resolved, they are in an open state.
 These are the Open report states:

 State | Detail